Baby and Kids

 “Virtual Baby Shower” Flyer by Paperless Post.

 A virtual baby shower is a great (and safe) way to have a baby shower during quarantine.
-Wondering what one does on an online baby shower?
+Wondering what one does on a virtual baby shower?
 To make a virtual baby shower more fun, pick baby shower games that can easily be adapted for your streaming set-up.
-Some of our favorite Zoom baby shower games include:
+Some of our favorite virtual baby shower games include:

 Place your bets: Have everyone write down their guesses about the baby (eye color, hair color, height, weight, birth date and time).
 When the baby arrives, announce the winners with a virtual sip and see.